c1b3rt00lk1t/c1b3rt00lk1t/README.md

 Web app providing short links and QR code for an input URL.
 When the app is accessed with the short link, it redirects the user to the original URL.
 A working demo of the app, the code and technical details can be checked <a href="https://github.com/c1b3rt00lk1t/shorten-link">here</a>.

+- **Press Reader**
+PWA · JAVASCRIPT · REACT · FIREBASE · CYPRESS
+Stats: *2300+ lines of code, 380+ commits*
+Frontend mobile-first PWA to distribute tagged pdf documents across an organization.
+A working demo of the app, the code and technical details can be checked <a href="https://github.com/c1b3rt00lk1t/press-reader-prototype/">here</a>.

 - **PDF Utils**
 PWA · TYPESCRIPT · VITE · REACT · CSS MODULES · CYPRESS
 Stats: *1950+ lines of code, 350+ commits*